Google Service Accounts

 Add Multiple Accounts

-You can add any user in your organization:
+You can add any user in your organization using the same App ID:

 curl -X POST https://your-ee.com/v1/account \